Asaf-S/firebase-express-dashboard/README.md

 http://localhost:5000/firebaseDashboard (if the port for development is 5000) https://your_domain.com/firebaseDashboard

+The dashboard's UI can be also be embedded in other websites using an iframe.

 # Need help with the development of:

 - Better UI (React.js cannot be placed in a sub-folder without knowing the sub-folder's name during the build time, if someone can solve this somehow it can help the UI a lot).